 This is why I'm sharing my recipe as so many of you have asked me how to include more bone broth into your diet without just sipping on it straight!
 This is an easy recipe that my kids love also and I LOVE when I get a good dose of bone broth into them without them knowing.
 This is due to the gut healing and immune boosting properties of bone broth which you can read more about and find the recipe for HERE.

-This recipe makes a lot of bolognaise which is fantastic as you can stretch 500gr of organic beef mince which cost me around $7 into a few different meals.
+This recipe makes a lot of bolognaise which is fantastic as you can stretch into a few meals like spaghetti one night and nachos the next night or freeze some for those busy nights.
 Other points worth knowing about this recipe ~ It is dairy free, gluten free, grain free, sugar free, paleo and whole30 compliant.

 1 large brown onion (finely diced)